Klyxen/klyxen-db/README.md

 ###
 #
 ## Personal Comments
-- I think by far this is one of the hardest side project im working on.
-It is hard for a lot of reasons, and I am only just learning.
 - Coding them is a lot of time and I will keep on updating my skills to improve and develop this tool.
 - I have also used AI like Copilot to atleast help with some of the code.
 Still, I don't rely much because I only view AI as a tool and not a worker lmao.
 - I really hope I can improve everything and my skills too you know, I just want to grow because this is what I love to do.